Order CYPRINODONTIFORMES: Families PANTANODONTIDAE, CYPRINODONTIDAE, PROFUNDULIDAE, GOODEIDAE, FUNDULIDAE and FLUVIPHYLACIDAE

 Eremodon Huber & Meinema 2024 eremia, desert, referring to “isolated inland distribution in a desertic area” of all species; odon, tooth, referring to presence of teeth, compared their absence in Pantanodon

-Eremodon cochlear Huber & Meinema 2024 Latin for spoon, referring to second pelvic-fin ray of males, with a “thickened posterior ending” that resembles a small spoon
+Eremodon cochleari Huber & Meinema 2024 Latin dative of cochlearis, of a spoon or spoon-like, referring to second pelvic-fin ray of males, with a “thickened posterior ending” that resembles a small spoon

 Eremodon jeanneli (Pellegrin 1935) in honor of René Gabriel Jeannel (1879-1965), entomologist on Omo River (Ethiopia) expedition during which type was collected